luke-chapman/ninja-taisen/README.md

 # ninja-taisen

 This repo contains back-end code related to the 2-player board game [Ninja Taisen](https://iellogames.com/jeux/ninja-taisen).
 The aims of this project are:
-- to develop an excellent strategy for playing Ninja Taisen
+- to develop a winning strategy for playing Ninja Taisen
-- to allow humans to play against this strategy for fun
+- to allow humans to play against this strategy
 - to have some fun along the way and learn new skills

-## Developing a strategy

-This is done by running multiple games end-to-end, using the results to iterate as you go.
-I recommend running a locally-modified variant of the script `play_all_strategies.py` to generate a batch of results.
-These can then be analysed with the associated Jupyter notebooks to see how they fair against each other.

-When developing a strategy you are implicitly consuming the code in ninja-taisen as a Python library.
-You'll need to do a `pip install -e ninja-taisen` of the library to use it.
-Publically available methods are visible in either `api.py` and `dtos.py`.
-There are also tests and linting.

-Developing a strategy is really hard.
-Just encoding a new idea for a strategy in code is difficult.
-I've had several experiences of either getting the code wrong, or the idea turning out to not work, or both.
-Patience and humour is key!
-As of August 2024 the best strategy `metric_strength` beats a random strategy 95%+ of the time - not bad!

 ## Showcasing a strategy

 You can ask the code to:
-- `choose` a sample move, using the `choose_move` method in `api.py`
+- `choose` a move, using the `choose_move` method in `api.py`
-- `execute` a sample move, using the `execute_move` method in `api.py`
+- `execute` a move, using the `execute_move` method in `api.py`

 These methods are packaged up behind a json api using [flask](https://flask.palletsprojects.com).
-This json api allows a front end to communicate with the back end without either needing to know any fine details of how the other operates.
+This json api allows the front end (coming soon!) to communicate with the back end without either needing to know any fine details of how the other operates.

+## Developing a strategy

+This is an open-ended question.
+As of September 2024, the approach has been:
+- Use human intuition to write a strategy, or improve an existing strategy
+- Run the `batch_simulate.py` script to play this new strategy against existing strategies and see how the results compare
+- Iterate and repeat based on the results

+When developing a strategy you are consuming the code in `ninja-taisen` as a Python library.
+To this end the library code is structured as a Python pacakge:
+- Methods & classes intended for public usage are in either [api.py](https://github.com/luke-chapman/ninja-taisen/blob/master/src/ninja_taisen/api.py) or [dtos.py](https://github.com/luke-chapman/ninja-taisen/blob/master/src/ninja_taisen/dtos.py)
+- There are tests, including regression tests.
+These have been invaluable in developing a reliable game simulator
+- The code is linted with `ruff` and `mypy`, including checking for type annotations

+While the library is young and changing fast, it's not yet published to a pypi repository.
+You'll need to `git clone` this repo and `pip install -e ninja-taisen` into a virtual environment for the time being.

+So far, developing a strategy has been difficult.
+Just encoding a new strategy in reliable code is pretty hard.
+I've had several experiences of either getting the code wrong, or the idea turning out to not work, or both.
+Rome wasn't built in a day; I recommend a large dose of patience and humour.

+As of September 2024 the "metric_strength" strategy beats the "random" strategy [96% of the time](https://github.com/luke-chapman/ninja-taisen/blob/9a8f6de6fd521aaf3df90f1663ad3a114c2ff20c/analysis/ninja-taisen-20240916_104134/metric_strength.csv#L2) - not a bad start.
+My next goal is to write a strategy which does the following:
+- Almost always beats "random" - let's say 99% of the time
+- Reliably beats "metric_strength" - let's say 70% of the time

+If you're happy to develop the library broadly in the style described above, please do get involved / get in touch.
+I've raised [issues](https://github.com/luke-chapman/ninja-taisen/issues) for my current ideas here - consider them a [starter for ten](https://en.wiktionary.org/wiki/starter_for_ten).

 ## Local environment setup
 First clone this repo: